 Scenic Byways Around Cody

 One of the best ways to see the rugged beauty of western Wyoming is to drive its scenic byways.
-With Yellowstone in the northwest corner of the state, the Absaroka Range (part of the Rocky Mountains) offers an epic backdrop with craggy peaks touching the clouds.
-This is one of the Top Things to do in Cody Wyoming in the Fall.
+With Yellowstone in the state’s northwest corner, the Absaroka Range (part of the Rocky Mountains) offers an epic backdrop with craggy peaks touching the clouds.
+This is one of the Top Things to do in Cody, Wyoming, in the Fall.

 East Yellowstone Loop

 This is the best route for those heading into the park.
-It can be driven in any direction and uses two of the Yellowstone National Park gates.
+It can be driven in any direction and uses two Yellowstone National Park gates.

-Just for the loop, it is 224 miles.
-It also includes the Buffalo Bill Cody Scenic Byway and the Chief Joseph Scenic Byway.
+It is 224 miles just for the loop, which includes the Buffalo Bill Cody Scenic Byway and the Chief Joseph Scenic Byway.

 US Highway 14-16-20 will follow the North Fork of the Shoshone River.
 Travelers will travel through the Shoshone National Forest, set aside in 1891, before entering Yellowstone’s Eastern Entrance.

-From the Grand Loop, travelers head for the Northeastern Entrance at Tower Junction.
+Travelers head from the Grand Loop to the Northeastern Entrance at Tower Junction.
 US Highway 212 is the Beartooth All-American Road and passes through Cooke City and Silver Gate before heading through the pristine mountains (last services for over 50 miles).
 At the Chief Joseph Scenic Byway or Wyoming Highway 296, roadtrippers head back into Cody.

 Big Horn Basin Loop